 - ?
-You fully understand the risks inherent in an investment in the notes, including the risk of losing all or a substantial portion of your initial investment. - ?
+You fully understand and are willing to accept the risks inherent in an investment in the notes, including the risk of losing all or a substantial portion of your initial investment. - ?
 You can tolerate a loss of up to 100% of your initial investment. - ?
-You are willing to make an investment that, if the notes are not automatically called and the final level of the reference asset is less than the buffer level, has an accelerated downside risk greater than the downside market risk of an investment in the reference asset or in the reference asset constituent stocks. - ?
-You are willing to have your return limited by the automatic call feature and the applicable call premium amount if the closing level of the reference asset is equal to or greater than the initial level on one of the specified call observation dates. - ?
-You believe that, if the notes are not automatically called, the closing level of the reference asset will be equal to or greater than the buffer level on the valuation date, and you understand and accept that you will not participate in any increase in the level of the reference asset beyond a return represented by the maximum payment amount. - ?
-You are willing to invest in the notes based on the call premium amounts of 6.60% with respect to the first call observation date, 13.20% with respect to the second call observation date and the maximum payment amount of \$1,198.00. - ?
-You can tolerate fluctuations in the price of the notes prior to maturity that may be similar to or exceed the downside fluctuations in the level of the reference asset or in the price of the reference asset constituent stocks.

-- ?
-You do not seek current income from your investment. - ?
+You are willing to make an investment that, if the notes are not automatically called, has the same downside market risk as that of a hypothetical investment in the reference asset or in the reference asset constituent stocks. - ?
+You are willing to have your return limited by the automatic call feature and the applicable call premium amount if the closing level of the reference asset is equa to or greater than the initial level on one of the specified call observation dates. - ?
+You believe that, if the notes are not automatically called, the closing level of the reference asset will be equal to or greater than the initial level on the valuation date, and you understand and accept that you will not participate in any increase in the level of the reference asset and that any potential return is limited to the maximum payment amount. - ?
+You are willing to invest in the notes based on the call premium amounts of 8.20% with respect to the first call observation date and 16.40% with respect to the second call observation date, and the maximum payment amount of \$1,246.00. - ?
+You can tolerate fluctuations in the price of the notes prior to maturity that may be similar to or exceed the downside fluctuations in the level of the reference asset or in the price of the reference asset constituent stocks. - ?
+You do not seek current income from your investment and are willing to forgo any dividends paid on the reference asset constituent stocks. - ?
 You are willing to invest in notes that may be subject to an automatic call and you are otherwise willing to hold the notes to maturity, a term of approximately 36 months, and accept that there may be little or no secondary market for the notes. - ?
 You seek an investment with exposure to U.S. small-capitalization companies. - ?
 You are willing to assume the credit risk of the Bank for all payments under the notes, and understand that if the Bank defaults on its obligations you may no receive any amounts due to you including any repayment of principal.